 1 Project Name Program Administration 2023 Target Area Citywide Goals Supported Administration/Planning Needs Addressed Public Improvements/Infrastructure Funding CDBG: \$33,123 Description Administration and planning of the CDBG program, to address all outcomes, objectives, and priority needs.
-Target Date 9/30/2024 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description N/A 2 Planned Activities 21A General Program Administration - Overall program administration, including (but not limited to) salaries, wages, and related costs of grantee staff or others engaged in program management, monitoring, and evaluation.
-Project Name Infrastructure Improvements FY23 Target Area Citywide Goals Supported Public Facility and Infrastructure Improvements Needs Addressed Public Improvements/Infrastructure Funding CDBG: \$132,496 Description The proposed public facility sewer improvements for FY2023 will take place at 15 th street between A and B Avenues.
-Target Date 9/30/2024 Estimate the number and type of families that will benefit from the proposed activities The proposed sewer improvements offer a low- and moderate-income clientele benefit to all residents, including 600 low- and moderate-income residents of Census Tract 902 Block Group 2.
-The activities will improve the condition of City infrastructure for residents.
-Location Description 15 th Street between A and B Avenues.
-Census Tract 902 Block Group 2.
-Planned Activities 03J Water/Sewer Improvements
+Target Date 9/30/2024 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description N/A Planned Activities 21A General Program Administration - Overall program administration, including (but not limited to) salaries, wages, and related costs of grantee staff or others engaged in program management, monitoring, and evaluation.
+2 Project Name Infrastructure Improvements FY23 Target Area Citywide Goals Supported Public Facility and Infrastructure Improvements Needs Addressed Public Improvements/Infrastructure Funding CDBG: \$132,496 Description The proposed public facility improvements at Veterans Park for FY2023.
+This park is located in Census Tract 8.
+Target Date 9/30/2025 Estimate the number and type of families that will benefit from the proposed activities The proposed park improvements offer a low- and moderate-income area benefit to all residents, including 1,000 low- and moderate-income residents of Census Tract 8 and beyond.
+The activities will improve the condition of City amenities for residents.
+Location Description Veterans Park, 645 Dolores Avenue, Douglas, AZ 85607 Planned Activities 03F Parks, Recreational Facilities